revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-In C#, the colon can be used as an inheritance operator.
-You need to place a colon and follow it with the class name.
+In C#, the colon can be used as an inheritance operator.You need to place a colon and follow it with the class name.

 </blockquote>